What is a Blue Alert? One was issued after North Texas shooting Monday injured police officer

-AUSTIN, Texas (KXAN) — You hear the alert that comes across your phone with that emergency tone or constant buzz, the big yellow triangle pops up and it says “Blue Alert.”
+TEXAS (KXAN) — You hear the alert comes across your phone with that emergency tone or constant buzz, the big yellow triangle pops up and it says “Blue Alert.”

 What does that even mean?